'Prudential boss Tidjane Thiam to lead Credit Suisse'

-Prudential boss Tidjane Thiam is to leave the insurance giant to take the top job at Credit Suisse later this year.
+Prudential boss Tidjane Thiam is expected to leave the insurance firm to take the top job at Credit Suisse, according to media reports.

-Mr Thiam has headed Prudential for six years and replaces Credit Suisse chief executive Brady Dougan, who has led the firm since 2007.
+Mr Thiam, who has headed Prudential for six years, will replace Brady Dougan, current chief executive of the Swiss bank, who has led the firm since 2007.

-Mr Thiam's decision to quit will be seen as a loss for Prudential, which has seen its share price flourish during his time at the helm.
+His decision to quit will be seen as a loss for the insurance firm, which has seen its share price triple during his time at the helm.

-In the early days of Mr Thiam's tenure, there was widespread speculation over whether he would remain boss after Prudential failed to buy Asian business AIA, costing the insurer £377m.
+In the early days of Mr Thiam's tenure, there was widespread speculation over whether he would remain chief executive after it failed to buy Asian business AIA costing the insurer £377m.

 Mr Thiam publicly apologised for the high-profile failure, but since then has been credited for driving the group's rapid expansion.